Tujake/Tujake/README.md

 - 👋 Hi, I’m @Tujake
 - 👀 I’m interested in learning to program and studying psychology are my biggest goals.
-- 🌱 I’m currently learnin programação,  e pretendo iniciar faculdade de psicologia. no momento trabalho apenas  como auxiliar administrativo.
+- 🌱 I’m currently learnin programming, and I intend to start psychology college.
+At the moment I work only as an administrative assistant.
 - 💞️ I’m looking to collaborate on  em empresas  que buscam novos profissinais  dedicados e flexíveis para novos desafios.
 - 📫 How to reach me :  @correatxz